 Having your period is normal and healthy.
 A period is part of the cycle you’ll go through each month as your body prepares itself for a possible pregnancy.
 If you don’t become pregnant, the lining of your uterus comes out of your vagina, as a period.

 WHAT IS A PERIOD?

-Each month hormones can an egg (ova) in the ovaries to start maturing and be released from the ovary.
+Each month hormones cause an egg (ova) in the ovaries to start maturing and be released from the ovary.
 This process is called ovulation.

 The egg moves along the fallopian tube towards the uterus.
-At the same time, the lining of the uterus becoomes thick and soft with blood and tissue.
-This happens just in case the egg is fertilised.
+At the same time, the lining of the uterus becomes thick and soft with blood and tissue.
+This happens in anticipation of the egg being fertilised.
 It would then implant itself into the lining of the uterus and grow.

 Fertilisation only happens if the egg joins with a sperm.
 More often than not, the egg isn't fertilised so it is just reabsorbed back into the body.

 When the egg is not fertilised, the lining of the uterus is not needed so it comes away and is released through your vagina.